 The Department of Physiology (Faculty of Medicine) offers a Master of Science program in Physiology.
-Only full-time students are admitted to this program.
 The program is designed to raise general knowledge of Physiology and acquire an in depth knowledge in specific topics in Physiology.
 The student should be familiar with the range and limitations of techniques used in experimental Physiology and should develop the ability to: initiate a review of the literature, formulate research questions, design experiments, evaluate results and write a scientific paper.
 Based on the current department research priorities, training in neurophysiology, cardiovascular, exercise, endocrine, and renal physiology is offered.
+Research requirements include thesis option only.